 Carol is a former sales executive, commercial banker and practicing attorney.
 She holds a J.D. from Fordham University School of Law.

-She lives in New York City with her husband and is the proud parent of a daughter and son.
-She negotiates with each of them often!
+She and her husband divide their time between New York City and Athens, Georgia.
+They are the proud parents of a daughter and son.
+Carol negotiates with each of them often!